asiviero/autoshoplist-core/README.md

 0.25 cup parsley
 1.00 tbsp red wine vinegar
 ```
-Add more recipes by name to the end of the command to generate larger lists.
+Add more recipes by name or code to the end of the command to generate larger lists.

 ## Importing the Database